-The SWIFT program offers multiple financing options to accommodate the wide range of water supply strategies in the state water plan.
+The SWIFT program offers multiple financing options to accommodate the wide range of WMS projects in the state water plan.
 Three financing structures are available and may be requested in any combination.
 Each SWIFT financing may also be requested in the form of a multi-year commitment, which allows the total committed amount to be closed in portions over multiple years.
-The options are as follows:

-Low-interest Obligations
+Low-Interest Obligations